10.1. Multi-Class Programs And The UML

 Inheritance plays a central role in object-oriented programming as many of the paradigm's most fundamental characteristics rely on it.
 Its importance among the relationships is manifest by being the second requirement, following encapsulation, of the object-oriented paradigm.
 Furthermore, inheritance is necessary to implement polymorphism, the third paradigm requirement.

 We frequently consider composition, aggregation, and association as "constructive" relationships.
 They are primarily responsible for binding objects together, forming the program framework.
 Composition and aggregation are different ways of describing a whole-part relationship; one of the related classes plays the role of the whole, while the other plays the part.
 Association portrays a peer-to-peer relationship - both related classes are peers of equal "importance."
-Dependency is somewhat ambiguous, but we'll add detail as the discussion progresses.
+Dependency is ambiguous, but we'll add detail as the discussion progresses.

 Class diagrams describing large object-oriented programs can become large, complex, and confusing.
 We can use multiple diagrams to describe a single program to manage the complexity and confusion.
 We choose which classes to show on a diagram and how much detail to provide.
 We may show the same classes on multiple diagrams, allowing us to focus on specific details in each diagram.
 Furthermore, the UML includes many diagrams beyond just class diagrams.
 Some diagrams use different notation and techniques to present the same information, and we are free to choose the diagram that works best in a given situation.
 Clearly describing a program - making a program's information easily accessible - is a diagrammer's ultimate goal.

 Each class in an object-oriented program bears some responsibility for solving the program's problem.
-This observation implies that each class has-a set of responsibilities, the data it manages and the functions that operate on that data.
+This observation implies that each class has a set of responsibilities, the data it manages and the functions that operate on that data.
 The class must share its data and functions while maintaining the encapsulation that is a hallmark of object orientation.

 Sharing Responsibilities

-A gorilla has-a liver and is responsible for it.
+A gorilla has a liver and is responsible for it.
 Cutting out the liver to use it somewhere is messy and annoys the hell out of the gorilla.

 Metaphorically, how do we safely use the liver if we legitimately need it but want to avoid annoying the gorilla?
 The best object-oriented practice is a well designed public interface.
 A class is responsible for maintaining its member variables and providing meaningful member functions that operate on them.
 Rather than extracting data from an object, the program "asks" it to perform the needed operation.
 In some cases, the program can ask the object directly.
 In other cases, it asks indirectly through an instance of a related class.
 The latter case exemplifies one class sharing some of its responsibilities with another.
 The program requests objects to operate, fulfilling their responsibilities, by sending them messages.